High Blood Pressure (Hypertension)

 Your Blood Pressure Measurement

 Healthcare professionals have different recommendations for blood pressure levels depending on a person’s age and health.
 Your personal blood pressure goal depends on your age and other medical conditions.
-In general, the goal blood pressure for otherwise healthy older adults is 150/90 mmHg or lower.
+In general, the goal blood pressure is based on the systolic value, which for most otherwise healthy older adults is 130 mmHg or lower.

-However, this recommendation does not account for the variation in health among older people.
-It is important for you to work with your healthcare provider to come up with individual blood pressure goals that fit your particular situation.
-For example, if you have diabetes or kidney problems, your goal blood pressure is lower.
-A study called the Systolic Blood Pressure Intervention Trial (SPRINT) suggests that older adults with heart disease or some circulation problems have better outcomes with a lower goal of a systolic blood pressure of 120 mmHg or less.
-On the other hand, it may be harmful for frail older people to lower their blood pressure too much.
+It is important for you to work with your healthcare provider to come up with an individual blood pressure goal that fits your particular situation.
+For example, a study called the Systolic Blood Pressure Intervention Trial (SPRINT) suggests that older adults with heart disease or some circulation problems have better outcomes with a lower systolic blood pressure goal of 120 mmHg or less without increasing the risk of falls.
+On the other hand, it may be harmful for some frail adults, including residents in long term care facilities, to lower their blood pressure too much.